 For over a decade, Dr. YESnick and Sandy YESnick have been Las Vegas’ only vision team to recover patient’s visual functioning after a stroke.
-We overcome vision problems that apply to safe walking, reading again, use of computer and even driving, safely and legally.
+We can help you overcome vision problems that apply to safe walking, reading again, use of computer and even driving, safely and legally.
 Call us today at 702 966 2020, to begin your vision recovery and retain your independence.

 Understanding Post Stroke Vision

-Vision loss from strokes is segmented into two categories, double vision and loss of visual function or low vision.
+Vision loss from strokes is segmented into two categories, double vision, and loss of visual function or low vision.